 Gradually, however, I was getting closer to Kazama’s feeling because I came to sympathize with his way of thinking, that is, he is destined to fight for people in order to save the world.
 He really wants to protect his loved ones.
 Finally, I was able to synchronize Kazama’s language and behavior.
 That’s the approach I took.

 KK: Kamen Rider’s shooting schedule is one year long, basically.
 But, in my case, I’m a singer, and I’ve been working on music as well.
-So, once in a while, I appear in Kamen Rider on TV, and then I had to come back to (being) a musician, to perform on a live show or record a CD.
-So it was dual roles I had to play.
-It’s not that difficult, but I felt sorry for either side because I didn’t devote 100% of my time into the TV shooting or music.
+So I appeared in Kamen Rider on TV, and then I had to come back to [being] a musician, to perform on a live show or record a CD.
+So it was dual roles that I had to play.
+It’s not that difficult, but I felt sorry for both sides because I didn’t devote 100% of my time into the TV shooting or music.

 KK: I’m a big fan of action scenes.
-I wanted to do the things I could do, so actually I did some of them.
+I wanted to do the things I could do, so I actually did some of them.
 There’s one very interesting story.
-Before I fought, there was a scene where I was running at first and then transformed into a Rider, and I sprained my ankles — both ankles.
+Before I fought, there was a scene where I was running at first and then transformed into a Rider, but I sprained my ankles — both ankles.

 BH: Both?
 Oh, wow!